CN-UPB/DeepCoMP/README.md

 ## Things to Evaluate

+TODO: save all checkpoints and load best. not just last 10 - sometimes the agent gets a bit worse with long training

 * Impact of num UEs (fixed or varying within an episode)
 * Distance between BS (density)
 * UE movement